gzalo/gzalo.com/content/articles/pic-introduction.en.md

 * D1 is a rectifier diode, avoids burning the microcontroller if the voltage is reversed.
 * IC1 regulates the input voltage to 5 v, needed by the microcontroller to correctly run.
 C1 and C2 act as filters and smooth the output voltage.
-* The PIC is connected to the 5 v supply as well as ground, and from terminal 17 (bit 0 of port A, RA0) a LED and a resistor are connected to ground.
+* The PIC is connected to the 5 v supply as well as ground, and from pin 17 (bit 0 of port A, RA0) a LED and a resistor are connected to ground.
 The resistor limits the current flowing through the LED, protecting it and the microcontroller.